1.3: Physical-Chemical Foundations

 \[\ce{A + B <=> P + Q}. \nonumber \]

 As time progresses, the amounts or concentrations of \(\ce{A}\) and \(\ce{B}\) decrease as the amounts or concentrations of products \(\ce{P}\) and \(\ce{Q}\) increase.
-At some time, no further changes occur in the amount or concentrations of remaining reactants or products.
+At some point, no further changes occur in the amounts or concentrations of the remaining reactants or products.
 At this point, the reaction is in equilibrium, a term often used in our common vocabulary to denote a system undergoing no net change.

-Most of the reactions we will study occur in solution, so we will deal with concentrations (mol/L or mmol/mL = M).
-Let's consider how the concentration of reactants and products changes as a function of time.
+Most of the reactions we will study occur in solution, so we will deal with concentrations in mol/L or mmol/mL (M).
+Let's consider how the concentrations of reactants and products change over time.
 Depending on the extent to which a reaction is reversible, four different scenarios can be imagined:

 Scenario 1: Irreversible reaction in which the reverse reaction occurs to a negligible extent.

-In this reaction, the reverse reaction occurs to such a small extent that we can neglect it.
+In this reaction, the reverse reaction occurs to such a small extent that it can be neglected.
 The only reaction that occurs is the conversion of reactants to products.
-Hence, all the reactants are converted to product.
+Hence, all the reactants are converted into the product.
 At equilibrium [A] = 0.
-Since 1 mol of A reacted, it must form 1 mol of P and 1 mol Q - i.e., the concentration of products at equilibrium is 1 M. At an earlier time of the reaction (let's pick a time when [A] = 0.8 M), only part of the reactants have reacted (in this case 0.2 M), producing an equal amount of products, P and Q. Graphs of [A] and [P] as a function of time are shown below.
+Since 1 mol of A reacted, it must form 1 mol of P and 1 mol of Q - i.e., the concentration of products at equilibrium is 1 M. At an earlier time of the reaction (let's pick a time when [A] = 0.8 M), only part of the reactants have reacted (in this case, 0.2 M), producing an equal amount of products, P and Q. Graphs of [A] and [P] as a function of time are shown below.
 [A] decreases nonlinearly to 0 M while [P] increases reciprocally to 1 M concentration.
 This is illustrated in the graph below.

-Examples of irreversible reactions are reactions of strong acids (nitric, sulfuric, hydrochloric) with bases (OH- and water) or the much more complicated combustion reactions, such as the burning of sugars (like trees) and hydrocarbons (like octane) to form CO2 and H2O.
+Examples of irreversible reactions include those of strong acids (such as nitric, sulfuric, and hydrochloric) with bases (OH- and water), as well as the much more complex combustion reactions, such as the burning of sugars (like those found in trees) and hydrocarbons (like octane) to form CO2 and H2O.

 Scenario 2: Reversible reaction in which the forward reaction is favored.

-Again, [A] decreases and [P] increases, but in this case, some A remains since the reaction is reversible.
+Again, [A] decreases and [P] increases, but in this case, some [A] remains because the reaction is reversible.
 As [A ]and [B] decrease, [P] and [Q] increase, which increases the chance that they will collide and form the product.
 Since P and Q can react to form reactants, the [A] at equilibrium is not zero, as is shown below.

 Scenario 3: Reversible Reaction in which forward and reverse reactions are equally favored.

-Again, [A] decreases and [P] increases, but in this case, some A remains since the reaction is reversible.
-As [A] and [B] decrease, [P] and [Q] increase, which increases the chance that they will collide and form the product.
+Again, [A] decreases and [P] increases, but in this case, some [A] remains because the reaction is reversible.
+As [A] and [B] decrease, [P] and [Q] increase, thereby increasing the likelihood that they will collide and form the product.
 Since P and Q can react to form reactants, the [A] at equilibrium is not zero, as is shown below.
 Because the reactants and products are equally favored, their concentrations will be equal at equilibrium.

 Scenario 4: Reversible Reaction in which the reverse reaction is favored.

 Again, [A] decreases, and [P] increases, but in this case, some A remains since the reaction is reversible.
-As [A] and [B] decrease, [P] and [Q] increase, which increases the chance that they will collide and form the product.
+As [A] and [B] decrease, [P] and [Q] increase, thereby increasing the likelihood that they will collide and form the product.
 Since P and Q can react to form reactants, the [A] at equilibrium is not zero, as shown below.
-Because the reaction favors reactants, their concentration will be higher at equilibrium than the products.
+Because the reaction favors the reactants, their concentration will be higher at equilibrium than that of the products.

-An example of this kind of reaction, one that favors reactants, is the reaction of acetic acid (a weak acid) with water.
+An example of this kind of reaction, which favors the reactants, is the reaction of acetic acid (a weak acid) with water.

 \[\ce{CH3CO2H(aq) + H2O(l) <=> H3O^{+}(aq) + CH3CO2^{-}(aq)} \nonumber \]